example42/psick/docs/change_impact.md

 ### Changes impact overview: summary of involved files and possible effects

 This repository contains various files and directories, changing their contents may or may not affect our servers in different ways.
-We identify the following risks level, from lower to higher:
+We identify the following risk levels, from lower to higher:

-  - [safe] - Changes done here are totally safe in terms of impact on running servers
+  - [safe] Changes done here are totally safe in terms of impact on running servers
-  - [bau] - Business as usual.
-Changes here impact a limited number of servers or not critical elements
+  - [limited] Changes here impact a limited number of servers or not critical elements
-  - [warning] - Changes may impact several servers and should be considered with care
+  - [warning] Changes may impact several servers and should be considered with care
-  - [danger] - Changes may have a very large impact.
+  - [danger] Changes may have a very large impact.
 Be sure to be aware of what we are doing

 Let's have a quick overview of the risk level related to different kind of files.
 Needless to say that they refer to actual changes in Puppet code and data, if we are just adding a comment we can be confident that we change won't have any effect.